-I’ve wanted to be an artist all my life.
-Since I was a child I’ve drawn on any scrap of paper I could get a hold of.
-When I went to San Jose State University, I became more exposed to the works of the great fine artists and illustrators.
-My college paintings were heavily influenced by the humorous illustrations of Peter De Seve, an illustrator for the New Yorker magazine.
-I also fell under the spell of the great muralists of the 1930s, especially Thomas Hart Benton and Diego Rivera.
-I graduated with a degree in Illustration.
+Ever since Angelo Lopez was a child he has drawn on any scrap of paper he could get a hold of.
+When Angelo went to San Jose State University, his college paintings were heavily influenced by the humorous illustrations of Peter De Seve, an illustrator for the New Yorker magazine.
+Angelo also fell under the spell of the great muralists of the 1930s, especially Thomas Hart Benton and Diego Rivera.
+He graduated with a degree in Illustration.

-A quote by Thomas Hart Benton continues to inspire me.
-He wrote:
+A quote by Thomas Hart Benton continues to inspire Angelo.
+Benton wrote: